Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 Peru’s mobile penetration is on a par with the regional average, though high penetration is attributed to the popular use (especially among urban dwellers) of multiple mobile subscriptions.
 This phenomenon is becoming less pronounced as network operators respond to market competition by providing generous data and voice bundles (so obviating the need for SIM cards from different networks) and as the regulator endeavours to remove illegal devices and unregistered SIM cards from the market.

-Four companies now compete in the mobile market: Telefónica, trading as Movistar, is the leading player with about 54% of the market.
-It is followed by América Móvil, trading as Claro, in second place and by the rebranded Entel Perú (formerly Nextel Peru) in third place.
-Vietnam’s Viettel, trading as Bitel, is Peru’s fourth mobile network operator, with a service launch in mid-2014.
-Viettel reported having signed up one million subscribers by the end of 2015.
-The company has also launched LTE services, complementing its existing 3G network which covers more than 85% of the country.
+Four mobile network operators compete in the mobile market: Telefónica Perú, trading as Movistar Perú, is the leading player and is followed by América Móvil’s local unit, trading as Claro Perú, and by the rebranded Entel Perú (formerly Nextel Perú) in third place.
+Vietnam’s Viettel, trading as Bitel, is the fourth player.
+Having launched services in mid-2014 the company has quickly gained subscribers and by June 2018 had a market share of 12.6%.
+The company has also launched LTE services, complementing its existing 3G network.

 Telefónica del Perú (Movistar), América Móvil Perú (Claro), Entel Perú, Viettel Peru (Bitel), Virgin Mobile.

 Paul has been a relentless advocate and tireless activist for making the world a more connected place.